aws-samples/aws-lambda-manage-rds-connections/README.md

 1. Download the contents of this repository on your local machine (say: project-directory)
 2. The solution is implemented in python, so make sure you have a working python environment on your local machine.
 3. Open a command prompt, navigate to the project directory.
-Navigate to the /code sub directory and install the following libraries:
+Navigate to the /code/lib sub directory and install the following libraries:
     1. ```bash
         pip install pymysql --target .
         ```
+4. Zip the contents of the /code/lib sub directory and name the zip file as 'LambdaRDSLayer.zip'.
+This will form the Lambda Layer which we shall deploy with the SAM template.

-4. Create a S3 bucket for deployment (note: use the same region throughout the following steps, I have used us-west-2, you can replace it with the region of your choice.
+5. Create a S3 bucket for deployment (note: use the same region throughout the following steps, I have used us-west-2, you can replace it with the region of your choice.
 Refer to the [region table](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) for service availability.)
     1. ```bash
-        aws s3 mb s3://rdslambdademo2017-us-west-2 --region us-west-2
+        aws s3 mb s3://rds-lambda-demo-2018-us-west-2 --region us-west-2
         ```
-5. We shall be using the LambdaRDS_Demo.yaml file as our SAM template.

-6. Package the contents and prepare deployment package using the following command
+6. Upload the LambdaRDSLayer.zip file to the newly created S3 bucket.
     1. ```bash
-        aws cloudformation package --template-file LambdaRDS_Demo.yaml --output-template-file LambdaRDS_Demo_output.yaml --s3-bucket rdslambdademo2017-us-west-2 --region us-west-2
+        aws s3 cp LambdaRDSLayer.zip s3://rds-lambda-demo-2018-us-west-2/LambdaRDSLayer/ --region us-west-2
         ```

-7. Replace the placeholders in the below command with username, password and dbname, and deploy the package:
+7. Navigate to the /code/source sub directory.
+Package the contents and prepare deployment package using the following command
     1. ```bash
-        aws cloudformation deploy  --template-file LambdaRDS_Demo_output.yaml --stack-name RDSLambdaDemoStack --capabilities CAPABILITY_IAM --parameter-overrides RDSUserName=<username> RDSPassword=<password> RDSDBName=<dbname> --region us-west-2
+        aws cloudformation package --template-file LambdaRDS_Demo.yaml --output-template-file LambdaRDS_Demo_output.yaml --s3-bucket rds-lambda-demo-2018-us-west-2 --region us-west-2
         ```
+8. Replace the placeholders in the below command with username, password and dbname, and deploy the package:
+    1. ```bash
+        aws cloudformation deploy  --template-file LambdaRDS_Demo_output.yaml --stack-name RDSLambdaDemoStack --capabilities CAPABILITY_IAM --parameter-overrides RDSUserName=DemoUser RDSPassword=Tester123 RDSDBName=TestDB --region us-west-2
+        ```
-8. If you want to make changes to the Lambda functions, you can do so on your local machine and redeploy them using the steps 6 and 7 above.
+9. If you want to make changes to the Lambda functions, you can do so on your local machine and redeploy them using the steps 6 through 8 above.
 The package and deploy commands take care of zipping up the new Lambda files (along with the dependencies) and uploading them to AWS for execution.

 ## Outputs
 Following are the outputs from the SAM template